Ways to Give

 Gifts in Honor or Memory of a Loved One

-Gifts made “In lieu of flowers” to the Willow Valley Communities Charitable Foundation, can be sent to the Foundation at 100 Willow Valley Lakes Drive, Willow Street, PA 17584.
+Gifts made “In lieu of flowers” at a memorial service may be sent to the Willow Valley Communities Charitable Foundation at 100 Willow Valley Lakes Drive, Willow Street, PA 17584.
 Please mention the name of the person you are memorializing, and whether you wish to restrict your gift for use at the Memory Care Center.

 The variety of destinations within the Memory Care Center will allow for unique naming opportunities.
 In the first phase of the This is Personal campaign, numerous families took advantage of the opportunity to honor a loved one in perpetuity by naming a dedicated space that would have transformed the way their loved one experienced life while living with dementia.